kl3mta3/SphereAlert/README.md

 [MIT](LICENSE) © 2026 Kenneth Lasyone

-Part of the Sphere family of self-hosted, operator-owned infrastructure tools.
+Part of the Sphere family of self-hosted infrastructure tools.